dazzaji/dc-code-prototype/README.md

 XInclude
 --------

 The Code begins in [index.xml](index.xml) but is broken apart into many small files using XInclude.
-Any "big" `<level>` element may be replaced by an XInclude element referencing another file, using a relative path, whose root node semantically belongs at the location of the XInclude.
+Any `<level>` element may be replaced by an XInclude element referencing another file, using a relative path, whose root node semantically belongs at the location of the XInclude.

-We split the code at Titles, Chapters, Sections, and several other big levels between Chapter and Section.
-An XInclude element never appears within a Section or placeholder.
+We split the code at titles, chapters, sections, and so on.
+An XInclude element never appears within a section or placeholder.

 The top-level `index.xml` file looks like this: